What is IMT in Portugal?

 Practical support

-You understand the tax.
-Do you need to apply it to your case?
+You understand the general rules.
+Do you still need to apply them to your case?

-Once the question becomes practical rather than theoretical, it can help to confirm the tax treatment, review exemptions and understand what needs to be prepared before completion.
+When the question stops being theoretical and becomes about your actual transaction, the most useful next step is to confirm the tax treatment, review possible reliefs and understand what needs to be prepared before completion.

 • Mixed ownership structures